 What is correct attachment?
+Attachment is when your baby latches on to the breast to feed.
 We’ve broken the process down into simple steps with photographs to help you – there's also a video showing incorrect and correct attachment at the bottom of the page.

 Step 1: Bring your baby in close

 - Your baby shouldn't have to stretch to reach your breast.

 - Their head, neck, chest and hips should all face the same direction – it's difficult for your baby to swallow if their body is twisted.
 Their head should be tilted back slightly.

 Step 2: Baby's nose to your nipple